Ansible2/sqf-language-rework/configuration/grammars/docs/KISKA Functions/KISKA_fnc_hover.md

 #### Description:
+Sends a vehicle to a given point to hover.
 Pilots should ideally be placed in "CARELESS" behaviour when around enemies.

 #### Parameters:
 0: **_vehicle** *(OBJECT)* - The helicopter/vtol to hover